umr1085-irset/scrnaseq_standard_pipes/README.md

 # Preprocessing and processing scRNA-seq pipelines

-This package encapsulates two pipelines and their respective launch scripts.
+This repository encapsulates two pipelines and their respective launch scripts.
 Please read the section on how to launch the scripts

 ## Preprocessing pipeline